hivemq/hivemq-policy-cookbooks/data-validation/multiple-required-json-schemas/README.md

     "pipeline": [
       {
         "id": "logFailure",
-        "functionId": "log",
+        "functionId": "System.log",
         "arguments": {
           "level": "WARN",
-          "message": "The client $clientId does not send valid JSON payloads.
+          "message": "The client ${clientId} does not send valid JSON payloads.
 The message will be dropped.
-Reason: $validationResult"
+Reason: ${validationResult}"
         }
       }
     ]